aurimasrep/PhEDExDashboards/README.md

-## Hadoop dashboard
+## PhEDEx dashboard

-This a test project: a web application that will allow Hadoop admins to create ad-hoc dashboard for users and services.
+A web application that will allow to monitor PhEDEx block replica status in variuos ways.

 ## Requirements

 Install

+* node
 * npm

 ## Instructions